 Production and Lead Time

-With the deposit placed we move to production with your order by gathering all the assets needed to process your project.
+With the payment placed we move to production with your order by gathering all the assets needed to process your project.
 Typically we run at 2-3 weeks but during high volume seasons we may specify pre-deposit that our lead time have extended.
 If you request photo press checks please understand that we need you to reply within 10 minutes.
 Waiting for approval is costly down time for our staff and can affect the chemistry used in production.

 - We accept all forms of payment.
 Cash, check or card.
 (Visa, MasterCard, Discover and American